phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This option will read a saved test results file and print the statistics about how long the testing took to complete.

 #### auto-sort-result-file  [Test Result]
 This option is used if you wish to automatically attempt to sort the results by their result identifier string.
+Alternatively, if using the environment variable "SORT_BY" other sort modes can be used, such as SORT_BY=date / SORT_BY=date-desc for sorting by the test run-time/date.

 #### compare-results-to-baseline  [Test Result] [Test Result]
 This option will allows you to specify a result as a baseline (first parameter) and a second result file (second parameter) that will offer some analysis for showing how the second result compares to the first in matching tests.